 Icons developed from the early Egyptian and Roman Empire’s funerary traditions of painting a sign commemorating the deceased person.
+Click to learn more about Egyptian Fayum portraits.
 Also, any function of the Roman Empire was not considered valid unless the Caesar or a likeness of him was in full view of the assembly.
 Later, these symbols became portraits and then palace, temple and house decorations created in colored glass or tile, often as floor decorations…what we now call mosaics.

 During the anti-Christian repressions in early times, Christians would mark walls and doors with symbols of an anchor, a fish and somewhat later, the Cross, to alert other Christians to their presence.
 When Christianity became the state religion of the Roman Empire, Christians were no longer restrained from making religious and devotional decorations or “art”.